tocttou/tocttou.github.io/_posts/2018-08-07-typescript-on-steroids-implementing-promisify.md

 ---
-title: Typescript on steroids: Implementing Promisify
+title: Typescript on steroids&#58; Implementing Promisify
 published: false
 ---
 ## A New Post